 While scientists haven’t been able to determine the exact causes of an epoch, changes in ocean current, composition of the atmosphere, changes in the position of the Earth in relation to the sun are believed to be key contributors.

 Overall, the climate was much colder and drier than it is today.
 Since most of the water on Earth's surface was ice, there was little precipitation and rainfall was about half of what it is today.
-During peak periods with most of the water frozen, global average temperatures were 5 to 10 degrees C (41 to 50 F) below today’s temperature norms.
+During peak periods with most of the water frozen, global average temperatures were 5 to 10 degrees C (9 to 18 degrees F) below today’s temperature norms.

 There were winters and summers during that period.
 The variation in temperatures produced glacial advances, because the cooler summers didn’t completely melt the snow.